MIC-DKFZ/RTTB/ReadMe.txt

 C.2.
 Build DCMTK

-[D. If you want ITKIO or DoseInterpolation support with itk::Transform - ITK]
+[D. If you want ITKIO, MaskIO or DoseInterpolation support with itk::Transform - ITK]

 D.1.
 Build ITK.